Destination Development Strategy

 Since he had been with GainingEdge, Bruce has been involved in consulting engagements in France, Spain, Flanders, Luxembourg, Holland, Norway, Russia, South Africa, Canada, Rwanda, Tanzania, Qatar and Japan.Email Bruce Redor

 Milos Milovanovic - Consultant

-Milos has BA in Economics from the University in Belgrade and Master`s degree from Ecole Centrale Paris.
-In his previous career as project management specialist he has worked with universities, business associations, international donors and AID agencies creating a number of educational and training programs in the hospitality and meeting industry.Email Milos Milovanovic
+Milos has a diploma in Economics from the University of Belgrade and Master’s degree from Ecole Centrale Paris.
+In his previous career as marketing and project management specialist he has worked with universities, business associations, international donors and AID agencies creating a number of educational and training programmes in the hospitality and meetings industry.Email Milos Milovanovic